danwley/OA-accuracy/README.md

 Welcome to the OA Accuracy repository!
 Here, we're proposing a complementary metric to traditional chess accuracy, aiming to better represent real-game dynamics in certain situations, particularly in low time control formats.

-Check out this motivation from GothamChess, one of the biggest chess streamers/coaches out there.

 Figure comparing traditional accuracy to OA accuracy is all you need potentially.
 They are two ends of the extreme- evaluation according to the engine vs evaluation according to what actually happened in the game.

 ### 🛠 How It Works